Rock Valley College: History

-In January 1969, Dr. Karl Jacobs became the second RVC President.
+In January 1969, Karl Jacobs became the second RVC President.
 During his 28-year tenure, the college expanded both programs and locations.
 In 1970, the American Dental Association's Council of Education approved the RVC Dental Assisting Program.
 The next year, the college took over the Adult and Continuing Education program from the Rockford School District, offering personal enrichment and professional development classes to the public.
 A Tool and Die Apprenticeship program was added in 1974.
 In 1978, the college began offering college credit to high school students taking classes through the High School Connections program.
 In 1981 the college purchased an unused school building, Bell School, which is used for many of the community education classes.
 Dr. Jacobs also spearheaded the building of the Technology Center (now Woodward Tech Center or WTC) and the implementation of numerous technology programs.
 The Tech Center opened in 1987, helping with a cooperative education agreement reached the previous year with Chrysler Motor Corporation that allowed workers to take technology courses that went toward job training for the Belvidere plant as well as college credit.
 It also became the first testing location for robotics classroom software developed by the University of Michigan.

 Upon Jacobs' retirement, Roland Chapdelaine became the college's third president in 1997.
 He continued expansion of the college and its facilities.
 Under his leadership, the Student Center was remodeled, the Support Services Building (SSB) was built, and the state of the art Bengt Sjostrom Theatre with its retractable roof was unveiled.

 Cheap Trick's Rick Nielsen, Illinois Senator Dave Syverson, Larry Young, author Kimberla Lawson Roby, illustrator Tom Lichtenheld, and chancellor Susan Sciame-Giesecke, are members of the college alumni.

 Campus

-Rock Valley College is located on a 217 acre tract of land at Mulford and Spring Brook roads in northeast Rockford.
+Rock Valley College is located on a 217 acre tract of land at N. Mulford and Spring Brook roads in northeast Rockford.
 In addition to the main campus, RVC operates programs at owned facilities at the Stenstrom Center for Career Education on Samuelson Road, home to several health and technical programs, the Aviation Center at the Chicago Rockford International Airport in Rockford, and the Bell School Road Center, which houses the college's Center for Learning in Retirement.

 Rock Valley College holds continuing education classes at more than 50 sites throughout its district, and operates employment and training programs at the Illinois Employment Training Center at 303 North Main Street in Rockford.